fayejstover/march-madness-2026/README.md

-# 🏀 March Madness Bracket Simulator — 2026 (v2)
+# March Madness Bracket Simulator — 2026

-A probabilistic bracket simulator built around a round-adaptive **P_base v2 algorithm**.
-Weights shift each round as seed history becomes less predictive.
-Click any team row to pick your winner — click again to unselect.
-At the end, click **View full bracket** to see all 6 rounds laid out and print to PDF.

 ---

-## What's new in v2
+## New in v2

 | Feature | v1 | v2 |
 |---|---|---|